A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Preliminaries: Multiple Orthogonal Polynomials

 \end{definition}

 In this work, we focus exclusively on type~II MOP.
-For a more detailed introduction and a comprehensive discussion of their properties as extensions of standard orthogonality, we refer the reader to \citep[Section 2]{FV26}, \citep[Section 23.1]{Ism05}, or \citep[Section 1]{VA20}.
+For a more detailed introduction and a comprehensive discussion of their properties as extensions of standard orthogonality, we refer the reader to \citep[Section 2]{FV26}, \citep[Section 23.1]{Ism05}, and \citep[Section 1]{VA20}.

-The most well-known examples of MOP are those associated with classical weights \citep{ABVA03}: Hermite, Laguerre, and Jacobi.
+Among the most extensively studied families of MOP are those associated with classical weights \citep{ABVA03}: Hermite, Laguerre, and Jacobi.
 This framework leads, for instance, to the multiple Hermite polynomials \citep{BK05}, which find applications in random matrices \citep{BK04} and non-intersecting Brownian motions \citep{DK07}; multiple Laguerre polynomials \citep{BK05}; and the special case of multiple Jacobi polynomials, which we describe in more detail below.

 The Jacobi weight for $\alpha,\beta>-1$ is given by $(1-x)^\alpha(1+x)^\beta$, defined on the interval $[-1,1]$.
 The main ways of constructing multiple Jacobi polynomials are: \begin{itemize} \item Using Jacobi weights defined on $r$ disjoint intervals, which gives rise to the Jacobi--Angelesco polynomials \citep{DS16}, \citep[Section 23.3.1]{Ism05}.